hhvm/user-documentation/guides/hack/03-types/85-type-refinement.md

 @@ type-refinement-examples/f2.php @@

-The first assignment is rejected, not because we don’t know `$p`'s type, but because we know its type is not `int`.
+The first assignment is rejected, not because we don't know `$p`'s type, but because we know its type is not `int`.
 See how an opposite type refinement occurs with the `else`.
 Similarly, we can write the following:

 @@ type-refinement-examples/f3.php @@